Rohr Aircraft Memories - Chula Vista

 Rohr Aircraft Memories

 Welcome to the "Rohr Aircraft Memories" website.
 This website project was started in the spring of 2006.
 The purpose of this website was to collect memories, stories, photographs and history from those that worked at Rohr Aircraft (Rohr Industries, Inc.) in Riverside, California, but it has quickly expanded to include all Rohr plants.
-Rohr, Inc. was acquired by The BF Goodrich Company in December of 1997 and is now known as Goodrich Aerostructures Group.
+Rohr, Inc. was acquired by The BF Goodrich Company in December of 1997.
+It later merged with UTC and Collins Aerospace.
 This website project came about from an interest in reconnecting former Rohr employees with each other.
 The resulting collection of interviews and information are reflections of those who worked at Rohr Chula Vista.

 CHULA VISTA HISTORY